Using the Environment to Understand non-Markovian Open Quantum Systems: Biased Spin Boson Model

+To analyze the behaviour of the system by looking at both the system and environment degrees of freedom we wish to look at how energy is redistributed during the dynamics induced by the spin boson model.
+To this end we consider the change in energy of each bath mode, defined as:

+This quantity gives the difference in energy of a particular mode $q$ compared to its initial, thermal equilibrium, value.
 However, this is ill-defined in the continuum limit.
 We cannot refer to the energy change of a specific mode of the environment as the coupling to any single mode is infinitesimal.
 Instead we consider the change over a narrow band of modes: \begin{widetext}

-\end{widetext} Here the frequency interval is of width $\delta$ and centered on $\omega$; the notation $C_t$ signifies a derivative with respect to $t$.
+\end{widetext} The frequency interval is of width $\delta$ centered at $\omega$.
+We can then use the machinery described above to compute this quantity in the steady state of the spin boson model.

 For the results in this section we choose a relatively weak system-bath coupling.
 This is not due to any inherent limitations of the methods used but rather because the behaviour in this limit is more interesting.
 At stronger coupling contributions from the re-organisation energy of the environment dominate and the behavior reduces to that of the exactly solvable independent boson model.
 This effect has been seen in previous calculations involving the total heat of the bath~\cite{popovic2020non}.